sinhasonalkumar/microservices/infra/kubernetes/pod-scheduling/taints-tolerations/step-5/effects/NoSchedule/operator/Exists/README.md

 ## Step-2

 ```
-kubectl taint nodes kind-worker4 mem=high:NoExecute
+kubectl taint nodes kind-worker4 mem=high:NoSchedule
 ```

-pod will be removed from kind-worker4 after 30 seconds
+pod will not be removed from kind-worker4

 ## Step-3